Yiidiir/nticbot-laravel/readme.md

 php artisan migrate:fresh --seed
 ```
 ## TODO
-Things needed to improve (please send a PL if you did :)
+Things needed to improve (please send a PR if you did :)

 - Setup Google Drive API
 - Use pusher for announcements (Messenger)